gardener/gardener-extension-provider-azure/docs/usage/usage.md

 ## Azure Provider Credentials

 In order for Gardener to create a Kubernetes cluster using Azure infrastructure components, a Shoot has to provide credentials with sufficient permissions to the desired Azure subscription.
-Every shoot cluster references a `SecretBinding` which itself references a `Secret`, and this `Secret` contains the provider credentials of the Azure subscription.
+Every shoot cluster references a `SecretBinding` or a `CredentialsBinding` which itself references a `Secret`, and this `Secret` contains the provider credentials of the Azure subscription.
-The `SecretBinding` is configurable in the [Shoot cluster](https://github.com/gardener/gardener/blob/master/example/90-shoot.yaml) with the field `secretBindingName`.
+The `SecretBinding`/`CredentialsBinding` is configurable in the [Shoot cluster](https://github.com/gardener/gardener/blob/master/example/90-shoot.yaml) with the field `secretBindingName`/`credentialsBindingName`.

 Create an [Azure Application and Service Principle](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) and obtain its credentials.